 Contact: LADO should be contacted either by email: LADO@westsussex.gov.uk or by phone, LADO Consultation Contact No. 0330 222 6450 (9.00am – 5.00pm)

 The company is aware that in Scotland, for a non-emergency referral or concern they can contact the local children’s social work team.
 Their contact details can be found on the website for the local authority the child lives in.
 Alternatively they can contact the local office of Scottish Children’s Reporter Administration: https://www.scra.gov.uk/contact-us/

 The company is aware that in Wales for a non-emergency referral or concern they can contact the local child protection services.
 Their contact details can be found on the website for the local authority the child lives in.

 Bright World Guardianships Contacts

 Bright World recognises that safeguarding children is the responsibility of everybody and the owners and directors of the company have appropriate safeguarding training and oversight of company practices.

 The Designated Safeguarding Leads for the Company are:

 Lana Foster, Managing Director who can be contacted on 01273 835745 or email@example.com (also Prevent Lead)

 James Foster, Commercial Director who can be contacted on 01273 835745 or firstname.lastname@example.org

-Concerns in relation to the Managing Directors should be addressed to the Director of Safeguarding & Operations, Jenny Rumble.
-Concerns in relation to the Safeguarding & Operations Manager should be addressed to Lana or James Foster.
+Concerns in relation to the Managing Directors should be addressed to the Guardianship & Safeguarding Manager, Robbie Piper.
+Concerns in relation to the Senior Guardianship & Safeguarding Manager, Robbie Piper, should be addressed to Lana or James Foster.
 Concerns about any of the above can be directed to Crimestoppers which will remain confidential.